Marine and Coastal Area (Takutai Moana) Act 2011 applications for recognition orders

 The minutes and transcripts of the second and third round of case management conferences are also below.

-A fourth round of case management conferences were held from 8 June 2021 to 30 June 2021.
+A fifth round of case management conferences were held from 8 June 2022 to 28 June 2022.
 The post-case management conference minute can be found here and contains the details for further conferences in 2022.
-Transcripts will be uploaded when available.

-A list of all Marine and Coastal Applications before the High Court is published on this webpage.
+A list of all Marine and Coastal Applications before the High Court including their next event is published on this webpage.

 The Chief High Court Judge has published a practice note regarding the drafting of maps for applications under the Marine and Coastal Area (Takutai Moana) Act 2011.
 This is designed to achieve consistency in mapping practices.
 The practice note applies from 23 March 2022 and does not apply to maps previously filed.